numbbo/workshops/sources-webpage/source/BBOB-2018/index.rst

 gathering and sharing data of extensive numerical benchmarking results.

-Open to all topics around blackbox optimization benchmarking, a substantial portion of the workshops' success in the past can be attributed to the Comparing Continuous Optimization benchmarking platform (COCO, https://github.com/numbbo/coco) ) that builds the basis for all BBOB workshops and that automatically allows algorithms to be benchmarked and performance data to be visualized effortlessly.
+Open to all topics around blackbox optimization benchmarking, a substantial portion of the workshops' past success can be attributed to the Comparing Continuous Optimization benchmarking platform (COCO, https://github.com/numbbo/coco) ) that builds the basis for all BBOB workshops and that allows algorithms to be benchmarked and performance data to be visualized effortlessly.
 Up to now, the BBOB workshops have covered